Things change after parenthood. Here’s why you need to rediscover flirting with your partner (hint: it’s not all about them!)

 Don’t analyse it too much or make it into a big thing.
 It’s the small, daily actions, built up over time, that make the biggest difference.
-You don’t need to stop and label it as, ‘now I’m flirting’.
-Instead, just lean over a give him a kiss, or touch his back.
+You don’t need to stop and label it as ‘now I’m flirting’.
+Instead, just lean over and give them a kiss, or touch their back.
 Again, it’s the simple stuff.

 Three golden rules for flirting with your partner?

 1. Don’t forget what first brought you together.
 Perhaps spend some time reminiscing about good memories.

 2. Make time for some date nights, time spent together out of the house.
 It might seem like a cliché, or you might think you’re too busy, but how important is your relationship to you?
 This is not about how a woman needs to please a man.
 It’s about how a partner in a marriage can do his or her best to have a healthy relationship.

 3. Stop trying to get your partner to make you feel attractive/special/interesting.
 Try doing that for them, and then they will do it for you (without even doing it consciously).